natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMAS%20Nepal.md

 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} British destroyer {{Battle-rating}}.
 It was introduced in [[Update 1.83 "Masters of the Sea"]] as part of the British fleet closed beta test.

-HMS Nepal, pennant number firstly G25, later changed to D14, was a destroyer of the Royal Navy, later transferred to the Royal Australian Navy in 1942, and served mostly in the British Eastern Fleet.
+HMAS Nepal, pennant number firstly G25, later changed to D14, was a destroyer of the Royal Navy, later transferred to the Royal Australian Navy in 1942, and served mostly in the British Eastern Fleet.
 The N-Class destroyers were a return to smaller ships with a heavier emphasis on torpedo armament and AA than the Tribal-Class destroyers, but were primarily based on, and utilised most systems and armament from the Tribals.

 The Nepal offers a slightly higher rate of fire than HMS Eskimo, and has six similar 4.7" guns in three twin mountings.
 Overall, the Nepal offers fast and hard-hitting firepower, however with somewhat less survivability than the Eskimo due to a smaller crew complement.
 Much like the Tribal-Class destroyers, this vessel best engages opponents at range and should avoid close combat.